 Ever been shopping online for a specific product and found one seller to have a price drastically lower than another?
 You add the product to your cart only to find out that the “lowest price” really comes with a $20 shipping fee tacked on right before you hit submit?
 Sometimes, mortgage lenders are guilty of the same tactic.

 At The Wood Group of Fairway, we differentiate ourselves with transparency.
 It is not our business to surprise customers.
-Rather, we promise to do everything in our power to close your loan on-time with one, low set of fees presented up front.
+Rather, we promise to do everything in our power to close your loan on-time with one low set of fees presented upfront.
 No additional gimmicks or tricks.
 We believe honesty and transparency should rule the day.

-Contact us today to begin the dream of finding your new home!
+Get started with a 90-second form to begin the dream of finding your new home!